Fox's Book of Martyrs

 dead, and by this means the Protestants escaped a most cruel persecution.
 The

-above relation as we before observed, is confirmed by historians of the
+above relation as we before observed, is confirmed by

-saved the lives of her Protestant subjects.
+for having thus saved the lives of her Protestant subjects.

 During

-the reigns of Elizabeth and James I, Ireland was almost constantly agitated by
+the reigns of Elizabeth and James I, Ireland was almost

-rebellions and insurrections, which, although not always taking their rise from
+constantly agitated by rebellions and insurrections, which, although not

-the difference of religious opinions, between the English and Irish, were
+always taking their rise from the difference of religious opinions, between the

-aggravated and rendered more bitter and irreconcilable from that cause.
-The
+bitter and irreconcilable from that cause.
+The popish priests artfully

-popish priests artfully exaggerated the faults of the English government, and continually urged to their ignorant and
+exaggerated the faults of the English government, and

-all Catholics who were slain in the prosecution of so pious an enterprise,
+killing the Protestants, assuring them that all Catholics who were slain in the prosecution of so pious an enterprise,

 would be immediately received into everlasting felicity.
 The naturally